reach-sh/reach-lang/docs/src/tut/wfs/index.md

 # {#wfs-16} Deploy the contract (seller)

 This section shows you how to have the `seller` (1) deploy the contract and (2) return the contract information to be used later by the `buyer` to attach to the contract.
-The format of contract information varies depending on the consensus network but can always be a JSON string.
-You can make it into JSON format and change it from JSON format without losing information.
+The format of contract information varies depending on the consensus network but can always be serialized to and from JSON without losing information.
 The following are examples of contract information written in JSON:

 |Consensus Network|Contract Information Example|